ChihChuanCheng/Li-Gyro/README.md

 # Li-Gyro Open Source
 ## Introduction
 Li-Gyro is a flight controller which supports light-weight self-stabilization aircraft[^1].
 Figure 1 shows the configuration of Li-Gyro flight controller.
+Li-Gyro is powered by 1s lipo battery (4.2V).
 It integrates all required functionalities into a PCB to simplify aircraft build.
 To make it more beginner friendly, ESP8266 is adopted as main processor, which can be controlled directly by smartphone via WiFi.
 In other words, a beginner does not need to purchase an additional transmitter for remote control.
 To eliminate the concern of communication range, an external antenna is pluged on ESP8266 to extend control range up to 100 meters, which is far enough for a light-weight aircraft.
 Moreover, Li-Gyro is featured by MPU6050 to enable self-stabilization.
 An aircraft with self-stabilization can automatically fix a bias from desired flight path.
 It thus reduces the gap for a beginner to join this hobby.
 To be able to support a variety of aircrafts, 2 DC motors and 2 servos are installed on Li-Gyro, allowing it to support differential thrust, fixed wing aircraft, and delta wing with mixture control.
 Finally, by enabling flash mode on PCB, users can modify code to customize Li-Gyro for their needs.

 [^1]: Many thanks to Nicholas Rehm for giving permission to this work to extend [dRhemFlight](https://github.com/nickrehm/dRehmFlight) from VTOL to light-weight self-stabilization aircraft.